thiagomf/Estudos/README.md

 ### LET and VAR

-**LET**, declares a constante, meaning the value assigned toit cannot be changed once it's set.
+**LET**, declares a constante, meaning the value assigned to it cannot be changed once it's set.

 **VAR**, declares a variable, allowing the valuw to be changed or mutated.